Rajssss/shakti-soc/asic/e-class-aardonyx/README.md

-# C-Class on ARTY-A7-100t Board
+# E-Class ASIC Dev Kit (AARDONYX)

-This repo contains the flow for porting an instance of the E-class on the [ARTY A7-100T](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/) board from digilent.
+This project contains a simple SoC targtted for dev modules which uses the e-class core.

 ## Features Available
 Please see Soc.defines for the memory-map.
 Given below are the default configs that have been used.